If you have Hashimoto’s or thyroid trouble, chances are one or more of the following scenarios will sound familiar when it comes to your workouts:

 I assure you: It’s not you, it’s your hormones.
 A few unique aspects of hypothyroidism make exercise particularly dicey for you.

-Beyond the physical injuries and tendonitis, women with Hashimoto’s suffer from a deeper, biochemical, injury or sorts: too much oxidative stress.
+Beyond the physical injuries and tendonitis, women with Hashimoto’s suffer from a deeper, biochemical injury of sorts: too much oxidative stress.
 To understand why, we have to talk about glutathione.

 Glutathione is considered our master antioxidant.
 It helps us deal with the ongoing oxidative stress of living, metabolizing, and interacting in our modern world.
 For those of you with autoimmunity like Hashimoto’s, you have an additional stress: simply having autoimmunity.
 Part of the fall-out of autoimmunity is oxidative stress, or the generation of free radicals.